-For many Massachusetts first-time home buyers – and for move-up buyers that lost equity in their homes during the recent real estate downturn – the biggest obstacle to purchasing a home is saving enough money for the down payment and closing costs.
+For many Massachusetts first-time home buyers – and for move-up buyers who might have lost equity in their homes during a real estate downturn – the biggest obstacle to purchasing a home often is saving enough money for the down payment and closing costs.

 A home buyer purchasing a $300,000 home will need $15,000 for the down payment when using a conventional 5 percent down payment mortgage.
 A home buyer would need $60,000 for a 20 percent down payment that would avoid PMI.
 There are first-time and other home buyer loan programs that allow borrowers to put less than 5 percent down.
 Saving for a down payment is tough enough, but add several thousand dollars more for closing costs, and it's a real burden.
 One way to ease that burden is to negotiate a buyer credit at closing from the seller to cover some or all of the closing costs associated with a borrower's home loan.

-Many first-time home buyers refer to this buyer credit at closing as the seller paying for closing costs.
+Many first-time homebuyers refer to this buyer credit at closing as the seller paying for closing costs.
 The seller isn't actually paying for closing costs.
-The transaction is structured is such a way that a specific amount of the seller's proceeds, usually a few thousand dollars, is used to cover the buyer's closing costs, settlement charges and pre-paid items.
+The transaction is structured in such a way that a specific amount of the seller's proceeds, usually a few thousand dollars, is used to cover the buyer's authorized closing costs, settlement charges, and pre-paid items.

 Many home buyers misunderstand the closing cost credit, and they think any amount of money can be agreed upon with the seller.
-In fact lenders will not allow a buyer credit to exceed the borrower's actual closing costs, so home buyers need to have some idea of what the total estimated closings costs are expected to be before making an offer.
+In fact, lenders will not allow a buyer's credit to exceed the borrower's actual closing costs, so homebuyers need to have some idea of what the total estimated closings costs are before making an offer.

-There are other limitations as well.
-For a conventional mortgage (insured by Fannie Mae and Freddie Mac), the closing cost credit cannot exceed 3 percent of the purchase price, regardless of a borrowers actual closing costs.
+There are additional limitations as well.
+For a conventional mortgage (insured by Fannie Mae and Freddie Mac), the closing cost credit cannot exceed 3 percent of the purchase price, regardless of a borrower's actual closing costs.
 For an FHA-insured mortgage, the closing cost credit cannot exceed 6 percent of the purchase price.

 What are Closing Costs When Buying a Home in Massachusetts?

-The amount of closing costs will vary depending on the price of the property, the type of home loan, the lender and whether the buyer is paying any "points" to lower the interest rate.
+How much you pay in closing costs will vary depending on the price of the property, the type of home loan, the lender, and whether the buyer is paying any "points" to lower the interest rate.
 One point equals 1 percent of the total loan amount, e.g., $3,000 on a $300,000 loan.
 First-time home buyers typically do not pay points when buying a home.
 FHA loans have additional fees not typical in other loan programs, including upfront mortgage insurance costs.
 Unless a borrower has a credit score too low for other loan programs, an FHA loan usually is not the best choice for most homebuyers.

 Types of Closing Costs in Massachusetts